opencog/link-grammar/README.md

 - UTF-8 cleanup:
    Replace the mbrtowc code with proper language support; it seems that the correct solution is to use ICU http://site.icu-project.org/
-   *  ICU pros: runs on windows
+   *  ICU pros: runs on windows.
-   *  ICU cons: big, complex
+   *  ICU cons: big, complex.

    Another alternative is libunistring (which seems to be LGPL!?)
       http://www.gnu.org/software/libunistring/
-   *  pros: smaller, simpler than ICU
+   *  pros: smaller, simpler than ICU.
    *  cons: might have problems with MS Windows.

 - Assorted minor cleanup:
-   * Should provide a query that returns compile-time consts, e.g. the max number of characters in a word, or max words in a sentence
+   * Should provide a query that returns compile-time consts, e.g. the max number of characters in a word, or max words in a sentence.
    * Should remove compile-time constants, e.g. max words, max length etc.

 - Misc TODO:
-   * finish sqlite3 work
+   * finish sqlite3 work.

 Version 6.0 TODO list:
 Version 6.0 will change `Sentence` to `Sentence*,` `Linkage` to `Linkage*` in the API.
 Perhaps this is a bad idea...